Publish content to your screens directly from Microsoft TeamsLearn More

 Pop a few batteries into your remote.
 Once you’ve done this it should automatically pair with your stick.
 If your remote doesn't pair, press and hold the Home Button for up to 10 sections to send it to "discovery mode" so you can complete the pairing process.

 Further remote troubleshooting details here.

 Follow the instructions onscreen to connect your TV Stick to your Wi-Fi network.

 Follow the on-screen instructions to register your Fire TV Stick to your Amazon account.

-For setting up your Firestick with ScreenCloud, click here.
+Check out our guide for setting up your Firestick with ScreenCloud.